 As this is an earlier model, the more modern features such as Thunderbolt ports and solid state drives simply were not a feature when this model was made.
 So, it is a little unfair to compare.

 However, thinking back to when it was first released, at the time I was disappointed.
 Mainly, that it was not made in more colors and wished the graphics card was better for rendering games.
 But that’s just a personal recollection.

-The Apple MacBook Pro MC118LL is a laptop that still stands up today for performance.
+The Apple MacBook Pro is a laptop that still stands up today for performance.
 You won't be able to run high-end games on it, but chances are you would not be buying it for that reason.

-For someone who wants to venture for the first time into Apple machines, or wants a reliable backup to their current laptop - the MacBook Pro is a good choice.
+For someone who wants to venture for the first time into Apple machines, or wants a reliable backup to their current laptop - this refurbished MacBook Pro is a good choice for the price.